staticalliam7/TARS/README.md

 ## Setup
-No Setup required, should work out of the box
+No Setup required, should work out of the box.
+Please ensure bot has moderator priviliges